-

 Motor Vehicle Dealer Plate Order

-This form applies to first-time applicants seeking dealership plates.
+The Motor Vehicle Dealer Plate Order and Certification of Sales: Original and Renewal (Form MV35P) applies to first-time applicants seeking dealership plates.
 You will be asked to indicate which type of license you are applying for, and whether you will need dealer plates.
-You will be entitled to one set of dealer plates at a cost of $25 per set.
+You will be entitled to 2 dealer plates at a cost of $25.
 You can, however, receive additional plates but only if you qualify under the formula described in Montana Code Annotated 61-4-102.

 Dealer Inspection Form